-3. Diverse variety of vehicles at price points from the major auto manufacturers
+3. Diverse variety of vehicles at various price points from the major auto manufacturers

-Most of the major car manufacturers have committed to build an electric vehicle by 2015.
+Most of the major car manufacturers have launched or are committed to offer an electric vehicle by 2015.
 General Motors, Ford, Audi, Chrysler, Nissan, Honda, BMW, Mercedes, and Tesla, are just some of the examples of the car manufacturers committed to making the electric vehicle industry a successful enterprise.
 As car manufacturers increase the number of electric vehicles they produce each year, we believe the purchase price for such vehicles will continue to decline.
-For example, Nissan dropped the price of the 2013LEAF model by more than \$6,000 than the previous model, The price reduction makes the LEAF comparable in price to the Toyota Prius, and leases have been made available for as little as \$139 per month.
+For example, the Nissan dropped the price of the 2013 LEAF model by more than \$6,000 than from the previous model.
+The price reduction makes the LEAF comparable in price to the Toyota Prius, and leases have been made available for as little as \$139 per month.